-27 AI Prompt Templates That Actually Work in 2026
+27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 Article

-27 AI Prompt Templates That Actually Work in 2026
+27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 Independent analysis—sources cited, pricing verified on publish date.

-3. Task — exactly what you want
+- Task: exactly what you want

-4. Constraints — length, format, what to avoid
+- Constraints: length, format, what to avoid

-✍️ Writing prompts (8)
+Writing Prompts (8)

-1. Tighten a draft
+1. Tighten a Draft

 You are a ruthless editor.
 Below is my draft.